arunmadhusud/Open-Vocabulary-Multi-Modal-Robotic-Grasping/README.md

 # Multi-Modal Open-Vocabulary Grasping
 Object grasping in robotics is inherently challenging due to the need for higher-level understanding.
-Instead of relying on basic commands like "grasp object at Pose X," robots must interpret more complex instructions, such as "grasp the apple."
-Moreover, these systems should not be confined to a fixed set of objects seen during training; they must be capable of operating in an open-vocabulary manner.
+Instead of relying on basic commands like *"Give me the object at Pose X"*, robots must interpret more complex instructions, such as *"Give me an apple"*.
+Moreover, these systems should not be confined to a fixed set of objects seen during training; they must be capable of operating in an **open-vocabulary manner**..
 By incorporating multi-modal capabilities, robots can engage with humans more dynamically, accepting inputs such as text, images, and audio.
-This project, Multi-Modal Open-Vocabulary Grasping, integrates foundational models for scene understanding with Graspnet for grasp prediction, allows robots to interact intelligently and flexibly with their environment, respond to high-level queries, and enhance human-robot interaction in dynamic environments.
+This project, **Multi-Modal Open-Vocabulary Grasping**, integrates **foundational models** for scene understanding with **GraspNet** for grasp prediction, enabling robots to interact more intelligently and flexibly with their surroundings.
+By incorporating **multi-modal capabilities**, this system allows robots to understand and respond to diverse input modalities—including **text and images**—enhancing human-robot interaction and adaptability in dynamic environments.

 <div align="center">
   <img src="images/workflow.png" alt="openvocabgrasp" width="75%">